Battle of Klis (1596)

-The Battle for Klis was a battle between Venetian irregulars from Split supported by Uskoks and relief Habsburg and Venetian Empire forces, and an Ottoman garrison, over the control of the fortress of Klis.
+The Battle for Klis took place between Venetian irregulars from Split supported by Uskoks and relief Habsburg and Venetian Empire forces, and an Ottoman garrison, over the control of the fortress of Klis.

 Background

 The fortress of Klis had a significant strategic position because its position was at the main entrance from the northeastern Adriatic coast into the territory of Ottoman-held Bosnia.
 The capture of Klis would leave this key entrance into Bosnia unguarded.
 Since the mid-16th century Klis slowly lost its prestige to Livno, where the sanjakbey of Klis resided, while the fortress of Klis was guarded by a garrison of 400 men commanded by a captain.

 The heart of 1596 plans for the uprising in the eastern Adriatic region was Francesco Antonio Bertucci.
 According to some suggestions, the main reason for his anti-Ottoman activities were his plans to recapture the Priory of Vrana from the Ottomans.
 According to Bertucci's plan, the rebels (including Uskoks) would first capture Klis, Herceg Novi and Scutari from the Ottomans.
 That would trigger a large Ottoman naval expedition on the Adriatic northwards and draw the Venetians, who otherwise refused to join the crusade, to join the alliance against the Ottomans.
 Bertucci initially established the seat of the anti-Ottoman conspiracy in Ragusa.
 The Ragusans were worried because of the anti-Ottoman actions of Ragusan Jesuits.
 According to some rumours, the Republic of Ragusa was ready to expel Aleksandar Komulović because the Ottomans offered them some benefits if they did.
 The seat of anti-Ottoman conspiracy was then moved to Split.
 A member of Split Venetian nobility, Giovanni Alberti decided to capture Klis.
 Alberti argued with his brother Mateja over the preparations for the attack and Mateja informed the Ottomans about it.